raphlinus/raphlinus.github.io/_posts/2020-09-09-compositor-is-evil.md

 A trend at the same time was the ability to run multiple applications, each with their own window.
 While the idea had been around for a while, it burst on to the scene with the Macintosh, and the rest of the world caught up shortly after.

 Early implementations did *not* have "preemptive multitasking," or what we would call process separation.
 Applications, even when running in windowed mode, wrote directly into the framebuffer.
 The platform basically provided a library for applications to keep track of visible regions, so they wouldn't paint in regions where the window was occluded.
-Related, when an occluding window went away, the system would notify the application it needed to repaint (WM_PAINT on Windows), and, because computers were slow and this took a while, the "damage region" was visible for a bit (this is explained and animated in Jasper St. Johns' [X Window System Basics](https://magcius.github.io/xplain/article/x-basics.html) article).
+Related, when an occluding window went away, the system would notify the application it needed to repaint (WM_PAINT on Windows), and, because computers were slow and this took a while, the "damage region" was visible for a bit (this is explained and animated in Jasper St. Pierre's [X Window System Basics](https://magcius.github.io/xplain/article/x-basics.html) article).

 In this early version of windowing GUI, latency wasn't seriously affected.
 Some things were slower because resolution and bit depth was going up, and of course text needed to be rendered into bitmaps (more computationally expensive with antialiasing), but a well-written application could still be quite responsive.

-However, running without process separation was a serious problem, if for no other reason than the fact that a misbehaving application could corrupt the entire system.
-System crashes were extremely common in the days of pre-X Mac OS, and pre-NT Windows.
+However, running without process separation was a serious problem, if for no other reason than the fact that a misbehaving application could corrupt the entire system; consumer desktop systems were seriously behind the Unix/X11 ecosystem in this regard.
+System crashes were extremely common in the days of pre-X Mac OS, and pre-NT Windows (though Windows 95 had a limited form of process separation in that the display server bounded the window's drawing area).
 Certainly in the Unix tradition, applications would run in their own process, with some kind of client-server protocol to combine the presentation of the multiple applications together.
 The X System (aka X11) came to dominate in Unix, but before that there were many other proposals, notably [Blit](https://en.wikipedia.org/wiki/Blit_(computer_terminal)) and [NeWS](https://en.wikipedia.org/wiki/Blit_(computer_terminal)).
 Also common to the Unix tradition, these would commonly run across a network.

 ## Apple's Aqua compositor